Get in touch

 • If DEFRA are, on one hand, curtailing the abstraction of surface water and The National Infrastructure Commission (NIC) are, on the other hand, 'challenging' the water utility companies to source an extra 1 million litres per day, from where else, other than desalination, can this gap be filled?
 [NB: Recycling doesn't come close] If desalination is a nailed-on, must have solution to water security, especially for the South-East, what can be done to improve this discredited, destructive, unaffordable utility?
 Ron Daniel, Founder & CEO of TELESIS SYNERGY SYSTEMS

-rsd7556 asked about 1 year ago
+rsd7556 asked almost 2 years ago

 Thank you for taking the time to read our proposed regional plan and ask this question.
 The proposed plan for he South East would be to use a mixture of solutions to meet the challenges of the future and not just desalination.
 In the table below you can see how we are planning to meet these challenges by 2050.